Lerato Kganyago

-Lerato Kganyago (born 22 July 1982), also known as LKG, is a South African actress, model and media personality she is also known as the Queen of Soweto (Miss Soweto 2002).
+Lerato Kganyago (born 22 July 1982), also known as LKG, is a South African actress, model and media personality she is also known as the Queen of Soweto after winning Miss Soweto,a beauty pageant in 2002.
 She is best known for the roles in the films.
 Apart from that, she is also a MC, entrepreneur, model, and a DJ.

 Personal life

 Kganyago was born on 22 July 1982 in Soweto, South Africa.
 She attended Ipolokeng Primary School and did her high school years at Boksburg High School.
 After completing high school, she studied Public Relations and Travel and Tourism at Damelin College.
 After that, she worked as a flight attendant for Qatar Airways.

 In 2009, she started dating Bafana Bafana player, Katlego Mashego.
 They were later engaged in 2013.
 However, the relationship ended due to allegations of Katlego cheating.
 Lerato has opened up that she suffered 4 miscarriages in the past.
 In March 2020 she married Thami Ndlala, they divorced after two months of tying the knot.
 But he proposed to her again on her birthday just a few months later.